+Simsbury is a somewhat ethnically-diverse town.
 The people who call Simsbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Simsbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Simsbury include Italian, English, German, and Polish.
+Important ancestries of people in Simsbury include Irish, Italian, English, German, and Polish.

 The most common language spoken in Simsbury is English.
 Other important languages spoken here include Spanish and Chinese.